Contributed By TozziniFreire Advogados

 Besides federal rules, states and municipalities may also issue their own public procurement rules, as long as they abide by the general rules established by federal laws.

-All government bodies, special government funds, autonomous government entities, public foundations and other entities controlled directly or indirectly by the federal, state, federal district and municipal-level governments are subject to Brazilian public procurement legal rules.
+All government bodies, special government funds, autonomous government entities, state-controlled companies, public foundations and all other entities controlled directly or indirectly by the federal, state, federal district and municipal-level governments are subject to Brazilian public procurement legal rules.

 All contracts executed by Brazilian public entities have to comply with the procurement regulation, which covers not only the public procurement proceeding rules (and respective waiver/procurement unenforceability cases), but also the government contract terms and conditions, procurement-associated violations and crimes, and respective penalties.